-This can be motivated by considering the above discrete time step and letting the time step approach zero.
+This can be motivated by considering the above discrete time step and letting the time step approach zero (Hull 9th ed, section 24.2-24.4).

 (b) Under a risk neutral probability measure the hazard rate may be derived from prices of traded assets, e.g. bonds from the company in question.
-Assuming that the recovery rate R is known you may estimate the average hazard rate as the hazard rate that makes the discounted expected payoff (i.e. taking defaults into account) to be the price of a risk free bond.
-Assuming the risky bond pays a spread of s over the risk free bond for a given maturity you can put
+Assuming that the recovery rate Rec is known you may estimate the average hazard rate as the hazard rate that makes the discounted expected payoff (i.e. taking defaults into account) to be the price of a risk free bond.
+Assuming the risky bond pays a spread of s over the risk free bond for a given maturity T you can estimate the average hazard rate over the full period by

-$$\bar{\lambda} = \frac{s}{1-R}$$
+$$\bar{\lambda}(T) = \frac{s(T)}{1 - Rec}$$

-You may similarly bootstrap a hazard rate structure from a term structure of credit spreads.
+You may then use this to bootstrap a hazard rate structure from a term structure of credit spreads.

-This analysis should, however, be seen as conducted under a risk neutral (" $\mathbb{Q}$ ") measure, so that $(\lambda, R)$ will not be the same as frequencies and averages published by rating agencies, real world probabilities (" $\mathbb{P}$ ") (Hull section 23.4-5).
+This analysis should, however, be seen as conducted under a risk neutral (" \mathbb{Q} ") measure, so that (λ, Rec) will not be the same as frequencies and averages published by rating agencies, real world probabilities (" \mathbb{P} ") (Hull 9th ed., section 24.5).